 I read an article on here (not about gender issues) in which the writer referred to one of his professors at university and described him as “cismale.”
 So I checked his profile.
 Yup, “nonbinary.”
-I can hardly think of any safer presumption than gender congruity.
+The description is monstrously unnecessary; I can hardly think of any safer presumption than gender congruity.

 As I write the Republican party is opening a new front in its failing culture wars, going after girls’ sports teams and demanding gender verification in what must be the most urgent national issue since flag-burning.

 “Trans” is all the rage.